nojsja/electron-re/README.md

 $: yarn add electron-re
 ```

-#### III ) Instruction 1: Service
+#### III.
+Instruction 1: Service
 -----
-> working with MessageChannel, remember to check "Instruction 2".
+> Working with MessageChannel, remember to check "Instruction 2".

 ##### 1. The arguments to create a service
 The `service` process is a customized render process that works in the background, receiving `path`, `options` as arguments:

-* path -- the absolute path to a js file
+* path -- The absolute path to a js file
 ```js
 const { BrowserService } = require('electron');
 const myServcie = new BrowserService('app', path.join(__dirname, 'path/to/app.service.js'));
 ```

-* options -- the same as `new BrowserWindow()` [options](https://www.electronjs.org/docs/api/browser-window#new-browserwindowoptions)
+* options -- The same as `new BrowserWindow()` [options](https://www.electronjs.org/docs/api/browser-window#new-browserwindowoptions)
 ```js
 /* --- main.js --- */
 const myService = new BrowserService('app', 'path/to/app.service.js', options);
 ```

 ##### 2. Enable service auto reload after code changed
-The `auto-reload` feature is based on nodejs - `fs.watch` api, When webSecurity closed and in `dev` mode, service will reload after the code of service changed.
+The `auto-reload` feature is based on nodejs - `fs.watch` api.
+When webSecurity closed and in `dev` mode, service will reload after service code changed.

 1.Set dev mode in `new BrowserService()` options
-2.Set webSecurity closed
+2.Get webSecurity closed
 ```js
 /* --- main.js --- */
 const myService = new BrowserService('app', 'path/to/app.service.js', {